mynkv/Samsung-PD-/README.md

 y=i0;<br>
 end<br><br>

-In the above code the always block is triggered only when 'sel' changes, if 'sel' remains same, i0 and i1 changes it will not reflect on the output.
-In this case instead of a mux, a **double edged flop will be synthesised**.
-To synthesize a mux correct sensitivity list will be: **always @ (*)**.
+In the previous code snippet, the always block is activated solely when there's a transition in the 'sel' signal.
+If the 'sel' signal remains constant, any changes in 'i0' and 'i1' will not manifest in the output.
+In this scenario, if the design isn't adjusted, it might inadvertently result in the synthesis of a double-edged flip-flop instead of a multiplexer.
+To ensure accurate synthesis of a multiplexer, the appropriate sensitivity list should be defined as **always @ (*)**.
 </details>

  <details>
  <summary>Synthesis and Simulation Mismatches due to Blocking and Non Blocking Assignment</summary><br>

 Consider an example of shift register coded as:<br><br>

 always@(popsedge clk, posedge rst)<br>